eschen42/w4mclassfilter_galaxy_wrapper/README.md

 ## NEWS

+### CHANGES IN VERSION 0.98.7

+#### NEW FEATURES
+* First column of output variableMetadata (that has feature names) now is always named `variableMetadata`
+* First column of output sampleMetadata now (that has sample names) is always named `sampleMetadata`

+#### INTERNAL MODIFICATIONS

+* Now uses w4mclassfilter R package v0.98.7.

+### CHANGES IN VERSION 0.98.6

+#### NEW FEATURES

+* Added support for filtering out features whose attributes fall outside specified ranges.
+For more detail, see "Variable-range filters" above.
+#### INTERNAL MODIFICATIONS

+* Now uses w4mclassfilter R package v0.98.6.
+* Now sorts sample names and feature names in output files because some statistical tools expect the same order in dataMatrix row and column names as in the corresponding metadata files.

+### CHANGES IN VERSION 0.98.3
+#### NEW FEATURES
+* Improved reference-list.
+#### INTERNAL MODIFICATIONS
+* Improved input handling.
+* Now uses w4mclassfilter R package v0.98.3, although that version has no functional implications for this tool.

 ### CHANGES IN VERSION 0.98.1
 #### NEW FEATURES
 * First release - Wrap the w4mclassfilter R package that implements filtering of W4M data matrix, variable metadata, and sample metadata by class of sample.